Facebook and Twitter too late for China's Internet

 “Weibo is the zeitgeist of China, the water cooler of China.”

 A major challenge for the likes of Facebook and Twitter on entering the Chinese Internet would be how to address the issue of official censorship, which has a stranglehold on domestic online media.
-Chinese authorities are cracking down on anyone posting “online rumors” and have arrested influential celebrities on Weibo, known as “Big Vs”, and even jailed a 16-year old boy for spreading rumors online.
+Chinese authorities are cracking down on anyone posting “online rumours” and have arrested influential celebrities on Weibo, known as “Big Vs”, and even jailed a 16-year old boy for spreading rumours online.

 “Facebook would make extensive compromises it’s not willing to make in other parts of the world in order to facilitate its introduction in China,” said David Kirkpatrick, author of ‘The Facebook Effect’, adding that a Chinese fondness for brands, and a desire to interact globally, would draw users to the social network, which has 1.15 billion monthly active users worldwide.
 Renren, its nearest Chinese equivalent, has 54 million users as of June, and a market value of less than $1.3 billion.